Foundation / Corporation

 Note that new or emerging organizations are permitted to apply through a tax-exempt organization acting as a fiscal agent.
 The most common type of fiscal agent arrangement is between a 501(c)(3) tax-exempt charitable organization and a non-tax exempt group.
 The fiscal agent has the ultimate authority and responsibility to see that the funds are used for the purpose intended; it cannot simply be a pass-through organization.

 - Patient assistance funds that cover individual medical, dental or pharmaceutical costs

 - Legal services

-You are encouraged to call a Program Officer at (720) 524-0770 before you apply for funding.
-During this call, you can discuss alignment with the foundation's funding priorities, request amounts, and any other questions you may have.
+The Foundation encourages applicants to call a Grants Manager before you apply for funding.
+During this call, the applicant can discuss alignment with the Foundation's funding priorities, request amounts, and any other questions the applicant may have.

 Proposal review takes approximately four months.
-Upon submission, you will receive an email confirmation that your application has been received.
+Upon submission, the applicant will receive an email confirmation that the application has been received.
 If the applicant does not receive an email confirmation, please call the Grants Manager.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.